Robert Barro: Academic career

 Finally, Barro has been an outspoken opponent of stimulus spending, calling Obama's stimulus bill "garbage" and "the worst bill since the 1930s."

 Personal life

 Robert Barro is married to Rachel McCleary.
 Together they have made critical contributions to the field of religion and economics.
 McCleary holds a doctorate from the University of Chicago and teaches at Harvard.
-Barro has four children: Jennifer, Lisa, Jason, and Josh, who is a journalist at biweekly magazine New York.
+Barro has four children: Jennifer, Lisa, Jason, and Josh, who is a journalist.